 In December 2018 the Court of Appeal upheld a ruling (McCloud / Sargeant) that pension transitional protections in the Judges' and Firefighters' Pension Schemes were unlawful on the grounds of age discrimination.
 The UK government requested leave to appeal to the Supreme Court but this was denied at the end of June 2019.
 Both the Police Pension and Local Government schemes have transitional protections in place following the introduction of Career Average Revalued Earnings (CARE) schemes.
 Benefits accrued since the introduction of CARE may therefore need to be enhanced so that all members, regardless of age will benefit from the protections.
-Alternatively, restitution may be achieved in a different way, for example by paying compensation.
-In either case, the clear expectation is that many more members would see an enhanced benefit rather than just those currently subject to these protections.
+The clear expectation is that many more members will see an enhanced benefit rather than just those currently subject to these protections.
 There will therefore be a retrospective increase to members' benefits.
 As there is a probable future outflow of economic benefit and a reliable estimate, using reasonable assumptions, could be made an estimate of the potential liability was included in the 2018/19 accounts as past service cost.
 The accounting figures for 2020 therefore continue to reflect the potential costs on an approximate basis following on from the exercise undertaken last year.

 The introduction of the new Single State Pension in April 2016 disrupted the previous arrangements for ensuring that equality of benefits between males and females from public service pension schemes.
 To avoid this problem an interim solution was put in place by the UK Government for members reaching state pension age between the 6 April 2016 and 5 April 2020.
 However, it is likely that the interim solution will be continued beyond 2020 on the basis that UK and European law requires pension schemes to provide equal benefits to men and women.
 The actuaries have therefore been requested to provide estimates of the potential impact of the interim solution being applied to members reaching state pension age post 2020.
-These estimates were again been accounted for as a past service cost in the 2018/19 accounts and the pension liability at the 31st March 2020 continues to reflect the potential costs.
+These estimates were again been accounted for as a past service cost in the 2018/19 accounts and the pension liability at the 31st March 2021 continues to reflect the potential costs.